FACE-TO-FACE PRE-SESSIONAL COURSE CONTENT

 The aim of the summer term is to develop your ability to communicate effectively in a range of academic-related contexts to a level at least equivalent to an IELTS score of 6.5 overall with no sub-skill less than 6.0.

-The term consists of two five-week blocks.
+The Face-to-Face Programme consists of two five-week blocks.
 The first block begins in June and focuses on core academic skills and language.

 The second block begins in July and focusses on skills and language relevant to specific academic disciplines or clusters of related disciplines.
-In response to changing circumstances, we have updated our planned provision so that both face-to-face and online students will now be allocated to the most appropriate of our six Bridging Programmes:
+Students will be allocated to the most appropriate of our seven Bridging Programmes:

 • Accounting and Finance